rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

 > ~ Friedrich Hayek

 If Bitcoin is true,
- it must be Hayek's *something* government can't stop.
+ it must be Hayek's *"something"* that government can't stop.
 It must be a de-facto superior money to USD, as well as to all fiat money.
 It must be so superior that it's ascent is